 After a while I caught up to the group.
 They were taking a break at the Trail Pass/PCT/Mulkey Trail junction.
 I plopped down but after a couple minutes they rose to start heading onward, fully rested.
 Ugggh.
 This didn't bode well for me for tomorrow.
 I climbed to my feet and plodded onward, still slower than the rest (I also think they were catching exit fever, enabling them to go faster).

 Eventually we got down the 600' descent to the broad and sandy Horseshoe Meadow (photo left).
 And halfway across the meadow we came upon a group of horse riders heading in for a one or two night overnighter trip. (photo right).
-That's one way of traveling so as to not carry all your gear on your back!

 Tired, exhausted, I made it back to the SUV.
 The other four guys had already shed their packs and changed their shoes/socks and were ready to roll.
 It took me a few minutes to catch up, but then we departed.